lucas992x/spotipy-utils/README.md

 # Scripts
 `tools.py` contains various utility functions and is not meant to be executed standalone, other scripts are listed below in alphabetical order.
 Here are common arguments:
 - `--user`: Spotify username (explained above), needed unless otherwise specified.
-- `--auth`: authentication mode, by default is "auto", but can be set to "manual" when opening browser has issues or is not possible at all (e.g. CLI-only environments).
+- `--auth`: authentication mode, by default is "auto", but can be set to "manual" when opening browser has issues or is not possible at all (e.g. in CLI-only environments).

 All `.txt` files used as input by scripts should be placed in script's directory and contain in each row a playlist id and, optionally, additional text (e.g. playlist name) separated by space; the same format is used by `list-user-playlists.py`'s output, so it's easier to run it and pick needed playlists rather than getting ids one by one from Spotify.
 Examples are included in this repository.